zwiebert/tronferno-mcu/docs/ftron_data_format.md

 Message Content
 ===============

-Now for the content.
+Now for the message content.
 Simple messages can fit into the nibble we have left at the end of the 5 bytes mentioned  above:

 byte 4 low nibble: command code number. e.g. stop (encoded as number 3), up (4), down (5), ...